koshtaayush/friday-car-selection-app/README.md

 1. The production build folder can be generted using `npm run build`
 2. It will create a build folder.
 You may serve it with a static server, which can be served therogh any process manager ex: PM2, forever
+3. Currently it is being served using express server, the configs are written in `server.js` file
+4. For using it install PM2 process manager globally in the machine using `npm install pm2 -g`
+5. A PM2 configuration file is provided as `pm2-config.json`
+6. The app can be served using `pm2 start pm2-config.json`

 ## Optimizations